-Offer to babysit regularly – as a new parent, the chance to go for a short walk, to share a meal with your partner, or even to just catch a few hours’ extra sleep, is a really valuable gift.
+Offer to babysit regularly – as a new parent, the chance to go for a short walk, to have a meal or even to just catch a few hours’ extra sleep is a really valuable gift.

 Bonding with your grandchild

 Actively playing with your grandchild will help you to build a lasting and loving relationship.
 Singing songs and nursery rhymes, reading stories and playing games will be fun for both of you, and will have a longer-term positive impact than simply buying gifts.

 As your grandchild gets older, why not take them swimming, to playgroups or playgrounds or even just for a walk in the woods?
 Your local children’s centre may have groups you can join and many libraries run story times for toddlers and pre-schoolers.